AntaresMugisho/PyBladeDocs/docs/liveblade/components.md

 ## Rendering components

-There are two ways to render a Liveblade component on a page:

-1. Include it within an existing template
-2. Assign it directly to a route as a full-page component

-Let's cover the first way to render your component, as it's simpler than the second.

-The **preferred way** to include a component in your template is by using a **Liveblade component tag**.
-Liveblade component tags start with `liveblade:`, followed by the component name without extension.
+The **preferred way** to include a Liveblade component in your PyBlade template is by using a **Liveblade component tag**.
+Liveblade component tags start with `liveblade:`, followed by the _kebab-cased_ component name without extension.

 ```html
 <liveblade:todo-list />